Gregor Blanco

 Grégor Miguel Blanco Pedraza (born December 24, 1983) is a Venezuelan former professional baseball outfielder.
 He played in Major League Baseball (MLB) for the Atlanta Braves, Kansas City Royals, San Francisco Giants, and Arizona Diamondbacks.
-His nickname was "White Shark", as blanco is white in Spanish, and he played for Los Tiburones de La Guaira, The Sharks of La Guaira.
+His nickname was "White Shark", as blanco is white in Spanish, and he played for Los Tiburones de La Guaira, The Sharks of CUA.

+Early life

+Grégor Miguel Blanco Pedraza was born on December 24, 1983, in Caracas, Venezuela.

 Professional career

 Blanco was the center fielder and leadoff hitter for Tiburones de La Guaira in the Venezuelan Winter League, hitting .315 (178 AB) in the 2006–07 season, .345 (229 AB) in the 2007–08 season (finishing second in MVP voting) and .349 (172 AB) in the 2008–09 season.

-Atlanta Braves
+Atlanta Braves (2008–2010)

 Blanco signed with the Atlanta Braves on July 4, 2000, as an undrafted free agent.
 He beat out Josh Anderson in spring training to become the Braves' backup outfielder in 2008.
 He began to see regular playing time after Mark Kotsay injured his back on May 26.

 In 2008, he had the lowest home run per plate appearance percentage in the majors (among regular home run hitters) (0.2%).